xuk-cofc/Git-GitHub-GitHubClassroom/README.md

 2. open the assignment link your instructor send you, accept it, then a forked repo will be created in your GitHub account.
 3. Clone the repo to local computer
 4. Finish your assignment locally, then push to the origin
-5. When you done, go to OAKS, past your GitHub repo URL to the dropbox as your submission
+5. When you done, go to OAKS, paste your GitHub repo URL to the dropbox as your submission